 When one's feet become numb, they are at risk of becoming deformed.
 One way this happens is through ulcers.
 Open sores may become infected.
 Another way is the bone condition Charcot (pronounced "sharko") foot.
 This is one of the most serious foot problems you can face.
 The shape of one's foot can change when the bones fracture and disintegrate, and yet they continue to walk on it because it doesn't hurt.
 Diabetic foot ulcers and early phases of Charcot fractures can be treated with a special type of cast, a total contact cast.

-Dr. Barnes aims to play a critical role in the prevention of lower extremity amputations through extensive preventative care.
+Dr. Fiala aims to play a critical role in the prevention of lower extremity amputations through extensive preventative care.
 This involves callus and nail care before an infection can result, and the fitting of custom and extra-depth diabetic footwear and inserts.
-The Step Ahead Foot & Ankle Clinic is well-equipped with easily accessible Podiatry Chairs that make at-risk foot care (nail & callus care) easy for the patient.
+Step Ahead Foot and Ankle, LLC is well-equipped with easily accessible Podiatry Chairs that make at-risk foot care (nail & callus care) easy for the patient.

 Custom Foot Orthotics / Diabetic Shoes

 Custom foot orthoses (“orthotics”) are prescription medical devices that are designed to control alignment and function of the foot in order to prevent or treat injury-causing motions such as pronation (rolling-in) and supination (rolling-out).
 They also can act to redistribute pressure on the bottom of the foot to relieve pain from excessive pressure or calluses.
 This is what makes them valuable to diabetics and crucial to good diabetic foot care.